top of page

 chinese osmanthus cake

 If you're a fan of Chinese dramas, especially historical ones, you've probably seen a sweet treat known as Osmanthus cake often appearing.
 As someone who enjoys the world of Wuxia and Xinxia, Osmanthus cake caught my eye.
-It's said to be delightfully sweet and I wanted to try it out!
+Generally found during the Mid-Autumn Festival period, It's said to be delightfully sweet and I wanted to try it out!

 I did my research and here's all you need to know about the beloved Osmanthus cake, and perhaps this authentic recipe is all you need to try it at home.